Zachary Levi: Acting

 In 2017, Levi reprised his role as Flynn Rider in a Disney Channel original film titled Tangled: Before Ever After.
-The television movie continues the story as a regular series titled Rapunzel's Tangled Adventure, which lasted for three seasons, premiering on March 24, 2017 and concluding March 1, 2020.
+The television movie continues the story as a regular series titled Rapunzel's Tangled Adventure, which lasted for three seasons, premiering on March 24, 2017, and concluding March 1, 2020.
 The series is based on the 2010 film Tangled and features the returning voices of Mandy Moore and Levi.
 In 2018, Levi appeared as Dr. Benjamin Ettenberg, a love interest for the main character, Miriam 'Midge' Maisel, in the second season of The Marvelous Mrs. Maisel.
 With the series' other principal cast members, Levi won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series at SAG's January 2019 awards ceremony.

 In 2019, Levi starred as the main character in New Line Cinema and Warner Bros.' superhero comedy feature film Shazam!, an entry in the DC Extended Universe franchise.
 In the film, Levi's Shazam character (also known as Captain Marvel) is the superpowered alter-ego of a teenaged boy, Billy Batson (played by Asher Angel), who retains his childish personality in his adult form similar to the 1988 20th Century Fox comedy Big.

 After a nearly two-year hiatus from acting, Levi starred in a supporting role in Kevin Macdonald's 2021 legal drama, The Mauritanian.
 Levi also played the role of Kurt Warner in the biographical sports drama American Underdog that same year.
 In 2023, he reprised his role as Billy Batson in Shazam!
 Fury of the Gods, played the character of Terrence Tango-Torrez in Spy Kids: Armageddon opposite Gina Rodriguez and voiced Rocky in Chicken Run: Dawn of the Nugget, replacing Mel Gibson.
 In 2024, Levi starred in the film adaptation of Harold and the Purple Crayon, playing a grown-up version of the titular character.
 In 2025, Levi portrayed the author Scott LeRette, the father of a child with osteogenesis imperfecta, in The Unbreakable Boy.
 Also in 2025, Levi portrayed the character of Bert Smith, a charming, silver-tongued, and opportunistic wildcatter who initially appears self-centered but undergoes a transformation.
 He is an intelligent and resourceful hustler who becomes an unlikely ally to Sarah Rector, ultimately being changed by her strong faith and determination to protect her land in the film Sarah's Oil.
+In late 2025, he played the character of Nick Schuyler in the drama movie Not Without Hope.
+In early 2026, Zachary Levi hosted a four-part docu-drama on Fox Nation.
+The series chronicles the biblical story of David, focusing on his rise from shepherd to king, the battle with Goliath, and his journey as a flawed, human leader, aiming to highlight themes of faith, redemption, and divine love.